 9.4 What seasonings go well with air fryer carrots?

-Common seasonings that pair well with air fryer carrots include salt, pepper, garlic powder, paprika, herbs like thyme and rosemary, and sweeteners like honey or maple syrup.
+Salt, pepper, garlic powder, paprika, herbs like thyme or rosemary, plus sweet stuff like honey or syrup.

 9.5 Can I prepare air fryer carrots without oil?